enjoyneering/MAX31855/README.md

   & the MAX31855 are at the same temperature.
 Avoid placing heat-generating devices or components near the converter because this may produce an errors.
-- It is strongly recommended to add a 10nF/0.01mF ceramic surface-mount capacitor, placed across the T+ and T- pins, to filter noise on the thermocouple lines
+- It is strongly recommended to add a 10nF/0.01mF ceramic surface-mount capacitor, placed across the T+ and T- pins, to filter noise on the thermocouple lines.